rulerhao/EvgaWatcher/README.md

 </p>

 <p align="center">
-  Observer for EVGA products lovers.
+  :earth_americas: Observer for EVGA products lovers.
 Notify you when the price and stock availability are updated.
 </p>

 <p align="center">